shanegibney/learningRuby/README.md

 16. <a name="ReturnStatement" href="https://youtu.be/t_ispmWmdjY?t=5728">Return Statement</a>

+The return key wor is not used it will return the last line of the code block

 ```
 def cube(num)
     num * num * num # return the last line in the code block